UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 :figwidth: 700px
 :name: toy-example-all-clus-dists

-All clusters from the penguin_data data set example.
-Observations are in orange, blue, and yellow with the cluster center highlighted in red.
+All clusters from the `penguin_data` data set example.
+Observations are in blue, orange, and red with the cluster center highlighted in orange.
 The distances from the observations to each of the respective cluster centers are represented as black lines.
 :::

 +++